-1. Description of Products or Services and Milestones
+2. Description of Products or Services and Milestones

-The objectives of this monitoring program have changed since 1965, reflecting changes in scientific interest as the reservoir filled, responsibilities of Reclamation for maintaining salinity levels in the Colorado River, and the monitoring status of Upper Colorado River basin reservoirs.
-Objectives have also been responsive to more recent environmental concerns related to the Grand Canyon Protection Act, the establishment of the GCDAMP, and the GCD Long-Term Experimental and Management Plan Environmental Impact Statement and subsequent Record of Decision.
+The objectives of this monitoring program have changed since 1965, reflecting changes in scientific interest as the reservoir filled, responsibilities of the Bureau of Reclamation (Reclamation) for maintaining salinity levels in the Colorado River, and the monitoring status of Upper Colorado River basin reservoirs.
+Objectives have also been responsive to more recent environmental concerns related to the Grand Canyon Protection Act, the establishment of the Glen Canyon Dam Adaptive Management Program (GCDAMP), and the Glen Canyon Dam (GCD) Long-Term Experimental and Management Plan Environmental Impact Statement and subsequent Record of Decision.